mkaszubowski/mkaszubowski.github.io/_posts/2020-06-24-decomposing-models-lifecycle.md

   features are added.
 - Adding new states in the middle of the business flow is hard - so is rearranging and modifying the existing flow.
-- A lot of defensive programming in necessary to prevent incorrect states.
+- A lot of defensive programming is necessary to prevent incorrect states.

 ## Decompose by lifecycle